Fascia Training

 11 Ways to Start Fascia Training for Soccer Players

-This means fascia responds and adapts just like muscle and cardiovascular tissue do, but only when it is trained properly through different balance, mobility, isometric, and plyometric exercises.
-According to recent findings presented at the Fascia Research Congress by Dr. Carla Stecco and Dr. Robert Schleip, advancements in ultrasound and live-tissue imaging is what now allows scientists to observe fascia movement and elasticity in real time, rather than only studying it from a cadaver.
+In reality, as fascia researcher Dr. Robert Schleip explains, most early scientific studies on fascia were done on cadavers, which means they were looking at dried-out tissue that looked passive instead of fascia in living humans, which behaves like an elastic, innervated system due to hydration and nervous system activity.
+According to recent findings presented at the Fascia Research Congress by Dr. Carla Stecco and Dr. Robert Schleip, advancements in ultrasound and live-tissue imaging now allow scientists to observe fascia movement and elasticity in real time, instead of only studying it from a cadaver.

 How do You Train Fascia for Soccer Performance?